joshcanhelp/josh-to-11/content/md/post/93-tooting-my-own-horn-email-marketing-presentation.md

 ---
 title: "Tooting my own horn - Email marketing presentation"
 layout: post
-excerpt: ""
+excerpt: "I just recently gave an hour long talk on email marketing titled '6 Questions to Ask Before Sending an Email Campaign.'
+I thought I’d toot my own horn a bit and post the feedback that I got."
 date: 2009-07-01 18:00:44
 modified: 2016-10-20 16:44:18
 permalink: tooting-my-own-horn-email-marketing-presentation/index.html
-tags: ["Deliverability", "Email", "Email Campaigns", "Email", "Email", "Open Rates", "About JoshCanHelp", "Email"]
+tags: ["About JoshCanHelp", "Email"]
-featured_img:
+featured_img: /_images/default-img-size-medium.png
 wpid: 871
 ---

 # Tooting my own horn - Email marketing presentation

-I just recently gave an hour long talk on email marketing titled “6 Questions to Ask Before Sending an Email Campaign \[Piece\].”
+I just recently gave an hour long talk on email marketing titled “6 Questions to Ask Before Sending an Email Campaign.”
 This was based on two blog posts I made recently.
 The posts actually came from the presentation preparation so I got to hype them a bit during the talk.
 I thought I’d toot my own horn a bit and post the feedback that I got.

 I felt good about it because I felt like I had everyone’s attention.
 I really wanted to add some value to these folks and introduce them to a few things they had never seen or heard about.
 I was speaking to college admissions professionals which, for the most part, are expected to be jacks of all trades.
 Great questions were thrown out there and I was pulled aside a few times before and after by audience members which means I sparked something.